-Your metabolism is the process your body uses to make and burn energy from food.
+Your metabolism is the process your body uses to convert energy from food for all its functions.
 You rely on your metabolism to breathe, think, digest, circulate blood, keep warm in the cold, and stay cool in the heat.

-It is a common belief that raising your metabolism helps you burn more calories and increase weight loss.
+It is a common belief that raising your metabolism helps you burn more calorie.
 Unfortunately, there are more myths about boosting metabolism than tactics that work.
 Some myths can backfire.
 If you think you are burning more calories than you actually are, you could end up eating more than you should.

 Here are the facts on 6 metabolism myths.

 Myth #1: Exercise boosts your metabolism long after you stop.